yjmrobert/itamae/DEVELOPERS.md

 ## How It Works

-Itamae uses a Go binary to orchestrate shell scripts located in the `scripts/` directory.
+Itamae uses a Go binary to orchestrate shell scripts organized into two directories:
+- **`scripts/core/`** - Essential development tools that are always installed together
+- **`scripts/unverified/`** - Additional tools that users can selectively install

 Each script is a plugin that knows how to install and remove a specific piece of software.
-The Go binary embeds these scripts and uses interactive forms (built with [Charm Huh](https://github.com/charmbracelet/huh)) to let the user choose which optional plugins to install.
+The Go binary embeds these scripts and uses interactive forms (built with [Charm Huh](https://github.com/charmbracelet/huh)) to let users choose installation categories and packages.

 ## Adding a New Plugin

-To add a new plugin, create a new shell script in the `scripts/` directory.
+To add a new plugin, create a new shell script in either `scripts/core/` (for essential tools) or `scripts/unverified/` (for optional tools).
 The script must have the following structure:

 1.  **Metadata:** The script must start with a metadata block that provides information about the plugin.
     *   `# NAME:` The name of the software.
-    *   `# OMAKASE:` Whether the plugin should be included in the default "omakase" installation (`true` or `false`).
     *   `# DESCRIPTION:` A short description of the software.
     *   `# INSTALL_METHOD:` The installation method: `apt`, `binary`, or `manual`.
     *   `# PACKAGE_NAME:` (For `apt` plugins only) The actual package name in the APT repository.
     *   `# POST_INSTALL:` (Optional) The name of a function to run after batch APT installation (e.g., `post_install`).
+    *   `# REQUIRES:` (Optional) Required user inputs in format `VAR_NAME|Prompt text` (can have multiple).

 2.  **`install()` function:** This function should contain the commands to install the software.
     *   **Package Manager:** For APT-based tools, the `install()` function should prefer `nala` over `apt-get` if it is available.
 This function serves as a fallback for individual installations.